yuhao-zh/parallax/docs/user_guide/install.md

 docker run -it --gpus all --network host gradientservice/parallax:latest-blackwell bash
 # For Ampere/Hopper
 docker run -it --gpus all --network host gradientservice/parallax:latest-hopper bash
+# For DGX Spark
+docker run -it --gpus all --network host gradientservice/parallax:spark-spark bash
 ```
 The container starts under parallax workspace and you should be able to run parallax directly.